 Remaining current is important in doctoral-level work.
 To this end, I remain engaged in numerous professional development activities.
 I have generally tried to attend at least one professional conference each year, most of them being introduced to me by the Learning Technologies program.
 Organizations such as AACE, AECT, ISTE, and EDUCAUSE also offer other opportunities through the year such as webinars and mailing list discussions with which I try to engage regularly to complement and extend the knowledge I have gained from this program.

 This is not, however, the end of my professional development.
 I continue to read and stay current in areas related to the information technology side of my work.
-I am currently pursuing certification related to IT service management, and plan to complete other certifications after graduation.
+Most recently, I completed certification related to IT service management (ITIL Foundation), and plan to complete other certifications after graduation.
 Meanwhile, I pursue relevant formal learning opportunities in areas of interest such as the Copyright X course offered by the Berkman Kline Center for Internet and Society at Harvard and a graduate certificate at Louisiana Tech in Higher Education Administration.

 Participation in the Profession

 This is perhaps the area in which I have grown the most.
 I readily confess that I am an introvert, and before admission to the program I had never attended a single professional conference.
-Today, I have personally presented research at four conferences and have collaborated on research presented at an additional three.
+Today, I have personally presented research at several conferences and have collaborated on research presented at numerous others.
 I have also been involved with practical workshop sessions at the Louisiana Association of Computer Using Educators and at the Texas Computer Education Association.
-Though I still retain some introversion, an increased willingness to engage with others professionally represents a positive change for me through this program.
+Though I still retain some introversion, an increased willingness to engage with others professionally represents a positive change for me accomplished through this program.

 Knowledge Synthesis, Creation, and Communication

 My history in this program suggests that I am capable of performing each of these tasks.
 I have, on numerous occasions, written papers that synthesize and test knowledge.
 Some of these papers are class projects that remain unpublished (for now), pending refinement.
-Others, have been submitted and accepted by regional, national, and international conferences.
+Others, are awaiting journal decisions or have been submitted and accepted by regional, national, and international conferences.
 Each stands as evidence of my continually-improving ability to synthesize, create, and communicate knowledge within the profession.

 Critical and Reflective Thought